rackerlabs/technical-blog/content/blog/2020/2020-12-18-cloudformation-nested-stacks-the-easy-way/index.md

 ---
 layout: post
 title: "CloudFormation nested stacks&mdash;the easy way"
-date: 2020-12-17
+date: 2020-12-18
 comments: true
 author: Ethan Schumann
 authorAvatar: 'https://ca.slack-edge.com/T07TWTBTP-U0117UYBDUG-fd2a49c05890-512'
 bio: "Ethan is a Sr. Manager, Architecture and Engineering for Rackspace Technologies.
-He loves working in and around the cloud, with a penchant for Kubernetes, Automation, and generally making customer's lives easier.
-Based in Austin, Texas, he spend his free time running, spending time with family, and being outside for every possible moment."
+He loves working in and around the cloud and has a penchant for Kubernetes, Automation, and generally making customer's lives easier.
+Based in Austin, Texas, he spends his free time running, with his family, and being outside for every possible moment."
 published: true
 authorIsRacker: true
 categories:
     - General
 metaTitle: "CloudFormation nested stacks&mdash;the easy way""
-metaDescription: "."
+metaDescription: "Nested Stacks are a great way to deploy your infrastructure in a modular fashion."
-ogTitle: "Name of post"
+ogTitle: "CloudFormation nested stacks&mdash;the easy way"
-ogDescription: "."
+ogDescription: "Nested Stacks are a great way to deploy your infrastructure in a modular fashion."
 slug: "cloudFormation-nested-stacks-the-easy-way"

 ---